stssrn/swirl/server/README.md

 ---

 ## GET repos/:repo/raw/is_bin/:path
-Get "true" or "false depending on wether requested file is binary or not.
+Get "true" or "false" depending on whether requested file is binary or not.

 ### Parameters
 | Name     | Type  | Description                 | Default |